PRX/Porter/README.md

 The `FFmpeg` property is optional.
 When included, the `GlobalOptions`, `InputFileOptions`, and `OutputFileOptions` properties are also optional.
 The task constructs a call to FFmpeg that looks like `ffmpeg [global opts] [input file opts] -i input [output file opts] -f [format] output`.

+For `AWS/S3` destinations, currently the only parameter supported is `ContentType` and it is required.

 Input:

 ```json